 - 1. Select the image you wish to edit in Photos. - 2.
 Click on the Edit button. - On the right side of the window, at the bottom of the editing controls, you'll see an Extensions popup.
 Click that button, and choose ON1 Photo RAW 2020.
-Your photo will open in Photo RAW's Edit module, and you can switch between all of the tabs in the module during your editing session.
+(You can switch between all of the Edit tabs once your image is in Photo RAW.)